Cheshire

 Do you have steps to get in and out of the property?
 Consider installing an additional step, grab rails, or a ramp depending on your needs, to increase stability and safety.
 If you’re concerned about accessing your property, seek professional advice or assessment to help identify a solution.

-If you use a walking aid, do you have an appropriate one to use outdoors?
+If you use a walking aid, do you have an appropriate one for outdoor use?
 Wheeled zimmer frames are not safe for outdoor use.
 If a walking stick does not provide enough support, consider an outdoor walker such as a 3- or 4-wheeled walker.
 These are available for purchase from mobility shops or the Internet.

 For adaptations and other solutions, consider speaking to organisations specialising in home or garden modifications or social services.
 Their expertise can help ensure your outdoor area is safe and functional.

-To find a local handyman or gardener, who can fit solutions or help with external areas around your home, contact your local council.
+To find a local handyman or gardener who can provide solutions or help with external areas around your home, contact your local council.

 Contact your local Handyperson Service for support with minor adaptations such as additional handrails: